FrenchKrab/IS2023-powerset-diarization/README.md

 Performance obtained with a model pretrained on AISHELL, AliMeeting, AMI, Ego4D, MSDWild, REPERE, and VoxConverse (see the paper for more details).

-The [pretrained model checkpoint](models/powerset/powerset_pretrained.ckpt) used to obtain these results is available.
+The [pretrained model checkpoint](models/powerset/powerset_pretrained.ckpt) and [corresponding pipeline hyperparameters](hparams/powerset/pretrained/params.yml) used to obtain these results are available.

 |Dataset | [DER%](.
 "Diarization error rate") | [FA%](.
 "False alarm rate") | [Miss%](.
 "Missed detection rate") | [Conf%](.
 "Speaker confusion rate") | Output | Metrics |